-Like I said, you need a few pantry baking ingredients to make this mug brownie.
+Like I said, you need a few simple ingredients to make this mug brownie.
 You’ll need white sugar, all purpose flour, cocoa powder, salt, vanilla extract, milk, vegetable oil, and some chocolate chips, and of course your mug.
 You can use a 12oz or a 16oz mug.

 Right in the mug you’ll stir together your sugar, flour, cocoa and salt.
 Then add in your wet ingredients; vanilla extract, milk, and vegetable oil.
 Then stir in your chocolate chips.
 You don’t want to forget them cause they keep the brownie nice and fudgy in every single bite.

 Then place the mug straight in the microwave.
-Microwave for 1 minute, then in 30 second increments as needed till the top is set and brownie looks done.
+The cook time will vary depending on the power of your microwave.
+Microwave for 1 minute first, then in 30 second increments as needed till the top is set and brownie looks done.
 Mine took 2 minutes.

 Enjoy the brownie immediately as it’s not nearly as good when it cools down, but so delicious nice and warm.
 And especially when topped with ice cream.

-This single serve brownie is the perfect dessert for when you’re craving something sweet, or when that chocolate craving strikes.
+This single serve brownie is the perfect gooey brownie for when you’re craving something sweet, or when that chocolate craving strikes.
 Don’t worry, you can thank me later.